Moneyzine

 The emergence of Covid-19 brought major disruptions on a global scale.
 Workers across the world were forced to work from home, with many struggling to separate their work and personal lives.
 Despite it being years since the world went into lockdown, the effects are still lingering.

-• Since the pandemic,57% of Gen Zs and 53% of Millennials say their workplace mental health and well-being as been further prioritized by their employers.(Deloitte)
+• Since the pandemic,57% of Gen Zs and 53% of Millennials say their workplace mental health and well-being have been further prioritized by their employers.(Deloitte)

 Benefits of Remote Work